Frequently Asked Questions

 Q. What are the hours of the Auerbach Art Library?
 A. The library is open to the public Wednesdays and Thursdays 11 am to 5 pm.

 Q. Can the museum appraise a piece of artwork for me?
 A. The museum does not do monetary appraisals of artwork.
 You may visit this website or call (703) 478-2228 to get the name of an appraiser in your area.

 Q. How do I arrange for a group tour?
 A. Please contact the Group Visits Coordinator Monday through Friday at (860) 838-4046.
 To receive a group discount your group must be larger than ten.

 Q. Can I sketch in the galleries?
 A. Yes, if you follow guidelines.
 Visitors may sketch in the permanent collection galleries using a pencil and a 24″ x 30″ sketchpad.
 Please see a Protection Services Officer at any entrance for a sketching guideline form.

 Q. Can I take photographs in the galleries?
-A. Still photography of artwork in the Wadsworth Atheneum’s permanent collection may be photographed for personal, non-commercial use only.
+A. Still photography in the museum’s permanent collectiongalleries may be photographed for personal, non-commercial use only.
 Flash, tripods, and video are not permitted in the galleries.
 Photography of works on loan to the museum is never allowed.
-Photographs cannot be published, sold, reproduced, or otherwise commercially used in any manner unless approved in writing by the Wadsworth Atheneum.
-Members of the press require an escort which must be arranged in advance.
-To schedule an appointment please send an email, or contact us at (860) 838-4055.
+View our full photography and filming guidelines.
+Any commercial photography or film activity must be approved in advance by the museum’s Communications Office and a fee will be applied; download an application here.
+Please note that museum facilities are not available for private, special occasion photo shoots.